ncabral3/CIS470-Activity-6/README.md

 ## Overview
-In this Activity a pre-defined Triangle app (used for the Unit testing in Activity 3) is converted in to a web app.
+In this Activity, a pre-defined Triangle app (used for the Unit testing in Activity 3) is converted into a web app.
 The objective of this activity is to use Azure DevOps Pipelines to build and deploy the web app.
-The steps provided will will guide students through setting up a DevOps project in Azure DevOps (similar to what we discussed in the class/Slides), creating work boards for managing tasks (you can choose between Basic, Scrum and Agile), then use Kanban boards to manage tasks.It will also guide you through building and deploying a web app built with Express to Azure App Service.
+The steps provided will guide students through setting up a DevOps project in Azure DevOps (similar to what we discussed in the class/Slides), creating workboards for managing tasks (you can choose between Basic, <a href="https://www.youtube.com/watch?v=Qoa5CS9JJPQ&t=8s&ab_channel=SCRUMstudy">Scrum</a>, and Agile), and then using Kanban boards to manage tasks.
+It will also guide you through building and deploying a web app built with Express to Azure App Service.
 ## The Application

 You can Fork this repository or download the source code from [here](https://github.com/umassd-dataviz/CIS470-Activity-6?tab=readme-ov-file) and run it locally.